KylinHub/app-backup/README.md

 # app-backup
-Backup of Apps mentioned in my-setting repo
+Backup of Apps which is larger than 10MB mentioned in my-setting repo